-Even if you're staying in an all-inclusive hotel in Ölüdeniz, make at least one of your dinners a trip to the Fethiye fish market.
-It's on the pricey side for the area, but the number of locals dining alongside you will show how popular the market is with the residents of Fethiye - and for good reason.
+Even if you’re staying in an all-inclusive hotel in Ölüdeniz, make at least one of your dinners a trip to the Fethiye fish market.
+It’s on the pricey side for the area, but don’t let that put you off.
+The number of locals dining alongside you will show how popular the market is with the residents of Fethiye – and for good reason.

 Visit Kayaköy ghost village